 The betting ratio is 3 to 2, so you could make wagers of $15/$10 or even $300/$200 in the same ratio.

 Best Uses for Each Roulette Betting System

-Readers might be wondering which situations are best for each of the roulette strategies above.
+Readers might wonder which situations are best for each of the roulette strategies above.
 Here’s a quick rundown of the types of roulette games where each strategy is best employed.

-Best for Live Dealer Games with Table High Limits
+Best Roulette Strategy for Live Dealer Games with Table High Limits

 Fibonacci is great for gaming tables with high limits.
 When you add the previous two bets together, the wager amount gets high quickly after a series of losing bets.
 You’ll need a big bankroll to use the Fibonacci system correctly.